 Salango said a ‘creative solution’ may be to ask for help from West Virginia Voluntary Organizations Active in Disaster (VOAD).
 The commission has asked the state’s congressional delegation to discuss the situation with FEMA.

 Salango said right now, the commission needs to get estimates from HVAC contractors to find out specifics from each home.
+You can visit this web link for HVAC contractors.

 “There are a lot of options available.
 Ideally, we would be able to use whatever money we spent in the calculation of the disaster declaration and hopefully be reimbursed,” Salango said.